MolecularFoundryCrucible/nano-crucible/docs/index.md

     sample_type="nanoparticle suspension",
     project_id=project["project_id"],
 )
-# TODO - more information about the fields that can be added when creating a sample are documented here(link) link to user-guide/samples.md
+# More information about the fields that can be added when creating a sample are documented [here](user-guide/samples.md)

 # Upload a dataset and link it to the sample
 dataset = client.datasets.create(